-“It's one thing for candidates to declare that they believe in open democracy and stand for political equality, quite another for office holders to vote in ways that move us in that direction.
+It is one thing for candidates to declare that they believe in open democracy and stand for political equality, quite another for office holders to vote in ways that move us in that direction.
 This scorecard is the second of what will be annual reports to N.H.'s citizens on how their state representatives and senators voted on these issues.

 In its 2017 and 2018 sessions, New Hampshire legislators had the opportunity to pass a number of bills that would have taken strong steps toward returning our state government to the people it is obligated to represent.
 These bills would have closed campaign spending loopholes, strengthened enforcement of existing spending laws, and ended the practice of political parties establishing voting districts that favor their candidates.
 They also had the chance to encourage every legal voter to exercise their democratic right.